 What is a conventional loan?

-A conventional loan is a loan that is not backed by the federal housing administration (FHA) and the Department of Veteran Affairs (VA).
+A conventional loan is a mortgage that is not backed by the federal housing administration (FHA) and the Department of Veteran Affairs (VA).
 Conventional loans are are also known as Conforming loans because they conform to the guidelines established by Fannie Mae and Freddie Mac.
 FNMA FRMC are government sponsored enterprises to make mortgages more available and affordable.

 Mortgages that fall under the conventional loan title include:

 - Non-conforming loans